sagold/FuzzyFilePath/README.md

 #### `disable_autocompletions`:Boolean
 Whenever Sublime Text queries completion suggestions, FuzzyFilePath will propose filepaths if the current query meets its requirements.
 This may conflict with other plugins.
-Set `"disable_autocompletions": true` to disable this automatic filepath completions.
+Set `"disable_autocompletions": true` to disable this automatic behaviour.

 #### `disable_keymap_actions`:Boolean
-Set `"disable_keymap_actions": false` to disables all FuzzyFilePath commands triggered by shortcuts.
+Set `"disable_keymap_actions": true` to disable all FuzzyFilePath commands triggered by shortcuts.
 Default shortcut definitions are found in _Sublime Text | Preferences | Package Settings | FuzzyFilePath | KeyBinding - Default_.
 This may prevent conflicts with other plugins.